arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-30-servant-on-heroku.markdown

 We will build the application inside of Docker and create a docker image for the application.

-Use `docker build` to build the application:
+Use `docker build` to build a Docker image for the application:

 ```sh
 $ docker build -t servant-on-heroku .